rahildoshi97/pymatlib/paper/paper.md

 Piecewise linear fitting with configurable polynomial degrees enables efficient approximation of complex property relationships while preserving essential physical behavior (\autoref{fig:regression_options}).

+**Intelligent Simplification Timing**: PyMatLib provides sophisticated control over when data simplification occurs in the dependency chain through the `simplify` parameter (`pre` or `post`).
+When set to `pre`, properties are simplified before being passed to dependent properties, optimizing computational performance for complex dependency networks.
+When set to `post`, the raw piecewise function with all data points is preserved during dependency resolution, with simplification applied only after all dependent calculations are complete.
+This ensures maximum accuracy in interdependent property calculations while still providing the benefits of data simplification.
+This timing control allows users to balance computational efficiency with numerical accuracy based on their specific simulation requirements.

 ![Regression capabilities showing data simplification effects: raw experimental data (points) fitted with different polynomial degrees and segment configurations, demonstrating how PyMatLib can reduce complexity while maintaining physical accuracy.\label{fig:regression_options}](figures/regression_options.png)

 **Configurable Boundary Behavior**: Users can specify how properties behave outside defined temperature ranges,